-It may be the case that you have actively started to seek out Codeine when it is not needed.
-It may be putting you in financial problems or testing your relationships.
-These are signs of Codeine addiction.
-To get over your addiction you will need to go through a drug detox.
-In this case, it is best to seek advice from a medical professional, to make sure you get suitable treatment.
+It may be the case that the users have actively started to seek out Codeine when it is not needed.
+It may put one in financial problems or ruin the relationship.
+These are also a signs of Codeine addiction.
+To beat the addiction one will need to go through a drug detox.
+In this case, it is best to seek advice from a medical professional, to make sure to get suitable treatment.

-Tapering off your Codeine use is usually recommended.
-This is when you gradually reduce your intake of a drug over a period of time until you aren’t relying on it at all.
+Tapering off Codeine use is usually recommended.
+This is when one gradually reduces the intake of a drug over a period of time until they’ll feel not relying on it at all.
 This method’s withdrawal symptoms are far less severe.
 Although it takes longer to complete, many people prefer tapering off, due to being able to continue with their everyday lives.
 Tapering off is usually monitored by a health professional, to ensure the patient stays on track.

 Medical professionals may also use other substances in small doses to help prevent withdrawal symptoms such as cravings.
-This will help you taper off your usage of Codeine.
+This will help to taper off the use of Codeine.
 However, this method should always be monitored due to the danger of becoming addicted to the substitute drugs such as methadone or suboxone.

-You can go through Codeine detoxification at both inpatient and outpatient facilities, so you can choose the treatment that suits you and your lifestyle.
+One can go through Codeine detoxification at both inpatient and outpatient facilities, so one can choose the treatment that suits the lifestyle.

 Remember, even though Codeine is the weakest opioid, it can cause a variety of complications, which can severely affect one’s overall well-being.